Soaprman/FEFTwiddler/README.md

 * RainThunder for making FEST https://github.com/RainThunder/FEST
 * Also RainThunder for making the convoy editor, which I drew some inspiration from https://github.com/RainThunder/Fire-Emblem-Fates-Convoy-Editor
 * Various posters (KuroKairaku, TheGrandGander, probably others) in the threads about this game on Serenesforest.net and Gbatemp.net for a few hex offsets that were tricky to find on my own
+* Other Serenesforest posters (EldinTokuro, 9Hopper) for reporting bugs and giving me their saves to test with
+* RainThunder and rilne for contributing bug fixes
 * Whoever ripped the skill icon graphics and whoever put them onto the Serenesforest.net website.
 Thanks for using the IDs in the file names, by the way.
 That made my life a little easier!
 * Whoever compiled these ID lists: https://docs.google.com/spreadsheets/d/1Bem9eu9IAEBm7d6PBZhtddDnDUnLpdoZ7ddenFSURmw/edit?pref=2&pli=1#gid=1077677946 https://docs.google.com/spreadsheets/d/1HAdsxVVxNKaxu90Lnb4WfWM-HH2TFLfNFQzsYwIDmKs/edit?pref=2&pli=1#gid=0
 * I think that's it?
 I hope I didn't forget anyone!